Prof-Sears/prof-sears.github.io/Algebra/Foundations.md

 # Foundations of College Algebra

 ## Lessons

+### A Note about Formatting
+*  The MS Word version of each lesson handout is the best for people with visual impairments.
+   The Microsoft Word "Read Out Loud" feature provides the most correct reading of mathematics.
+*  The PDF version is best for printing.
+It has the cleanest format.
+   It is not ADA compliant, so please be careful.
+*  The web version is HTML with Mathjax for rendering mathematics.
+   I am unsure how well screen readers will cope with the notation.
+*  The original markdown is the source of all versions.
+   It is not meant for use with students.

 1. Review of Arithmetic, Introduction to Fractions, Prime factorization
 2. Simplifying, Multiplying, and Dividing Fractions
 3. Adding and Subtracting Fractions